Catch-Up Curriculum – What is it and what is the impact?

 What is the Catch-Up Curriculum?

 Our starting point in regards to teaching and learning was to design a comprehensive ‘Catch-Up Curriculum’ for every year group.
-This identified the learning that may have been missed or not retained from 2019/2020 and 2020/2021.
+This identified the learning that may have been missed or not retained from the previous (2019/2020) and current academic year (2020/2021.)
 These documents were informed by the Focus Key Assessment cards for each subject, End of Year Expectation documents and also National Curriculum criteria.

 This formed the cornerstone of the curriculum delivery when the pupils returned to school.
 We were able to identify the relevant level from the Catch-Up Curriculum document, which was used as a working document to evidence areas of progress or those that required further consolidation.
 Alongside this, foundation subject delivery was closely linked to the core subject teaching enabling time in the school day for additional teaching opportunities to accelerate the progress each child would make – this is funded by the Catch-Up Curriculum Funding.
 Ensuring learning opportunities were exciting and engaging was key to motivating them to learn.